Masterchef365/pic-fluids/README.md

 ### ROADMAP:
  - [x] Add save states
+ - [ ] BUG: it is not possible to add new nodes in mobile!
+    * Can be fixed by adding a button which floats on top and opens the finder menu
  - [ ] Add a way to keep a certain set of "projects" around
  - [ ] Add another set of nodes for per-particle alongside the existing per-neighbor.
 Include a dt!
  - [ ] Specify output node type!